Version: 2022.3

 The same Scene viewed in top and right view, in orthographic mode

-If your Scene view is in an awkward viewpoint (upside-down or just an angle you find confusing), Shift-click the cube at the center of the Scene Gizmo to get back to a Perspective view with an angle that looks at the Scene from the side and slightly from above.
+If your Scene view is in an awkward viewpoint (upside-down or just an angle you find confusing), Shift-click the cube at the center of the Orientation overlay to get back to a Perspective view with an angle that looks at the Scene from the side and slightly from above.

-Click on the padlock on the top right of the Scene Gizmo to enable or disable rotation of the Scene.
+Click on the padlock on the top right of the Orientation overlay to enable or disable rotation of the Scene.
 Once Scene rotation is disabled, right-click to pan the view instead of rotating it.
 This is the same as the View tool.

-Note that in 2D Mode, the Scene Gizmo doesn’t appear.
+Note that in 2D Mode, the Orientation overlay doesn’t appear.
 The only view option in 2d Mode is to look perpendicularly at the XY plane.

 Mac trackpad gestures